-- Truck stops are good refueling points for motorhomes. - Know which side the fuel port is on.
-There may not be adequate space to turn around in the parking lot to reposition for the pump. - Check overhead clearance heights before pulling through the fuel island. - Be aware of the concrete/steel posts installed around the fuel island. - Avoid running over the fuel hose as it can get hung up on the motorhome, causing body damage.
+- Truck stops are good refueling points for motorhomes. - For your convenience there is a fuel port located on either side, near the front of the motorhome - Check overhead clearance heights before pulling through the fuel island. - Be aware of the concrete/steel posts installed around the fuel island. - Avoid running over the fuel hose as it can get hung up on the motorhome, causing body damage. - Use of gloves is recommended for refueling.
+Store the gloves in an outside compartment. - To prevent grease and fuel deposits from being tracked into the motorhome when refueling, change shoes before entering the motorhome.
+Store the extra pair near the entry door.

 WARNING: Avoid the risk of fire or explosion.
-Turn off all pilot lights and appliances before refueling.
+Turn off all pilot lights and appliances before entering a refueling station.